Massachusetts Debt Collection Harassment Attorney

 - Contacting you directly if they know you are represented by an attorney

-- Calling you at home more than two times per debt in a seven-day period
+- Calling you at home more than twice per debt in a seven-day period

 - Calling you at another place, such as your work, more than two times per debt in a 30-day period